Yoga and Meditation Capital-Rishikesh

 Lakshman Jhula is one of the most popular tourist attractions and a prominent landmark of Rishikesh.
 It is a 450 feet long hanging bridge across the mighty Ganga River at a height of 70 feet.

 Besides, sugary delights such as halwa, jalebi, meethi lassi, etc, for instance.
-Additionally, there are several Ashram too, near the bridge.
+Additionally, there are several Ashrams too, near the bridge.
 Above all makes, the bridge boasts of wonderful picturesque surroundings.

 The crossing of Ganga River along 'Ram Jhula'